 But now, things have gone overwhelmingly digital.
 Evolving from the online forums of the 1990s, internet selling has turned into big business — and one of the biggest sites out there is Facebook.
 No longer just a place to keep up with friends and relatives, you can now buy and sell on the social networking site, as well.

-Facebook Marketplace, the site’s virtual bazaar, has become a force in the social commerce space.
-But how does it stack up to other buying and selling sites like Craigslist and eBay?
+But how does Facebook Marketplace stack up to other buying and selling sites like Craigslist and eBay?
 And how safe is it?

 When users log onto Facebook, all they have to do is click on the “Marketplace” button on the left-side rail on their PC under the News Feed.
 On Facebook’s mobile app, the Marketplace icon, which looks like a house, is located in the center of the app in the bottom menu.